Network model for periodically strained graphene

 where

 such that $D b_{n,s}$ is an eigenstate with energy $E_{n+1,s} = E_{n,s} + E_L/3$.
 Note that $D^3 = 1$, corresponding to one full period and $b_{n+3,s} = b_{n,s}$.
 Hence, we only need to consider two bands, called the fundamental domain, chosen here as $-E_L/6 < E \leq E_L/6$.
-However, when $\mathcal S$ is energy dependent, Eq.\ \eqref{eq:network} becomes a nonlinear eigenvalue problem, which simplifies here to a transcendental equation with $f \rightarrow f(E)$.
-Finally, we note that \eqref{eq:prs} is a result of the cyclic structure of the network.
+We further note that \eqref{eq:prs} is a result of the cyclic structure of the network.
 It is independent of symmetry constraints, and holds for any subnode block diagonal $S$ matrix.